 Isilon Systems Inc. has released an update to its OneFS software for clustered network attached storage (NAS) that includes snapshots, bandwidth provisioning and improved failure tolerance.
+Users and analysts said the new features are a big step for Isilon toward giving Network Appliance Inc. (NetApp) a run for its money in the enterprise NAS space, but that certain features, especially backup using NDMP, still need improvement.

 Taneja Group senior analyst Brad O'Neill said the addition of new software features, especially snapshots, are "critical" for Isilon to make inroads into the enterprise NAS space.